sequenceiq/blog/source/_posts/2014-09-19-apache-tez-cluster.markdown

 Once the cluster is started you can [enter](http://blog.sequenceiq.com/blog/2014/07/05/docker-debug-with-nsenter-on-boot2docker/) in the container and submit your custom Tez application or use one of the stock Tez examples.

+Check back next week, as we are releasing `real world` examples running on three different big data fabrics: Tez, MR2 and Spark.

 Should you have any questions let us know through our social channels using [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).